klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.accounts.md

 ```javascript
 caver.klay.accounts.wallet.updateAccountKey(address, accountKey)
 ```
 Update the account's account key information stored in the wallet.
-When you update your account's accountKey, privateKey represents the updated accountKey's defaultKey.
+When you update your account's accountKey, privateKey is updated as well to the defaultKey of the new accountKey.

 If the accountKey parameter is a single private key string, the account's accountKey is updated with an `AccountKeyPublic` instance.
 If the accountKey parameter is an array with multiple private key strings, the account's accountKey is updated with an `AccountKeyMultiSig` instance.
 If the accountKey parameter is an object whose keys are defined by roles, the account's accountKey is updated with an `AccountKeyRoleBased` instance.